gnanibioinfo/EzMAP-v2.0/README.md

 ### Windows Installation

-EzMAP2 on Windows uses **WSL (Windows Subsystem for Linux)** for QIIME2 upstream analysis.
+EzMAP v2.0 on Windows uses **WSL (Windows Subsystem for Linux)** for QIIME2 upstream analysis.
 The Java GUI runs natively on Windows.

 1. **Install Java 11+** from [Adoptium](https://adoptium.net/) and add to PATH (or use the runtime bundled in the `java/` folder of the source package).
 2. **Install [R for Windows](https://cran.r-project.org/bin/windows/base/)**.